 ” All members of the Orthodox Church profess the same faith, regardless of race or nationality, jurisdiction or local custom, or century of birth.
 Holy Tradition encompasses the understandings and means by which that unity of faith is transmitted across boundaries of time, geography, and culture.
 It is a continuity that exists only inasmuch as it lives within Christians themselves.
 It is not static, nor an observation of rules, but rather a sharing of observations that spring both from within and also in keeping with others, even others who lived lives long past.
 The Holy Spirit maintains the unity and consistency of the Holy Tradition to preserve the integrity of the faith within the Church, as given in the Scriptural promises.”

 “According to Orthodox theology, the purpose of the Christian life is to attain theosis, the mystical union of mankind with God.
 This union is understood as both collective and individual.
 St. Athanasius of Alexandria wrote concerning the Incarnation that, “He (Jesus) was made man that we might be made god (θεοποιηθῶμεν).”
-See 2 Peter 1:4, John 10:34–36, Psalm 82:6.
+See also 2 Peter 1:4, John 10:34–36, Psalm 82:6.
 The entire life of the church is oriented towards making this possible and facilitating it.”